QualiTorque/torque-orb/README.md

 3. In the config.yml, call the `cloudshell-colony/start-sandbox` and `cloudshell-colony/end-sandbox` to start and stop
 sandbox in Colony
-4. Supply parameters to customize orb behaviour (see the list of parameters for orb commands here #TODO insert link)
+4. Supply parameters to customize orb behaviour (see the list of parameters for orb commands [here](ttps://circleci.com/orbs/registry/orb/quali/cloudshell-colony#commands)
 5. After starting colony sandbox (`cloudshell-colony/start-sandbox` command) you can use the following environment variables in your job steps (the names of variable could be overridden):